Skip to content

 To clear the recorded hashes and paths from the scan log database, use the --clean option:

-This will truncate the tables in the scan database, forcing all files to be re-scanned on the next run with --skip-unchanged.
+This will delete the entries in the scan log collections, forcing all files to be re-scanned on the next run with --skip-unchanged.